ojd2/CS5003_Practical_2/README.md

 ```
 Line 12 in startDB.js should also be edited as above.

 4. To start the web server, navigate the terminal to the local clone.
 Checkout branch joined.
 Run commands 'node startDB.js'.
 Then 'node serverQA.js'.
-The web application should not be availabe at <http://localhost:8080>.
+The web application should now be availabe at <http://localhost:8080>.

 5. There are three hardcoded users.
 No user registration is currently avaiable.
 Thus, when you navigate to <http://localhost:8080>, you can use one of the three following username and password combinations: